barrie-cork/thesis-swarm/project_docs/architecture/wasp_approach.md

 Benefits:
 - Type-safe client-server communication
 - Automatic data fetching and caching via React Query
-- Entity-based access control. **Wasp operations are central to fetching data for new workflow pages (e.g., progress data for the `Search Execution Status Page`, or aggregated session information for the `Session Hub Page`) and performing role-aware actions based on the authenticated user.**
+- Entity-based access control. **Wasp operations are central to fetching data for all workflow pages (e.g., progress data for the `Search Execution Status Page`, session data for the `Search Strategy Page`, or aggregated information for the Phase 2 `Session Hub Page`) and performing role-aware actions based on the authenticated user.**
 - Optimistic UI updates

 ### 4. Error Handling